apaluya/tc-camp-api-workshop/docs-as-code.md

 ## Automation server

 An automation server manages build jobs.
 Jenkins, Bamboo, and TeamCity are popular.
-This component will likely be provided by your organization; your DevOps team should be able to help.

 ## Artifact repositories

 Build artifacts are managed in repositories such as Archiva, Artifactory, Sonatype Nexus.
 Artifacts are tagged and versioned.
-This component will likely be provided by your organization; your DevOps team should be able to help.

 ## Think Like a Developer